 One of the major partnerships they established was with Charity Miles, which is an organization that donates money to charity by encouraging people to walk, bike or run.
 This partnership was a perfect fit for IAMMAI, which is a self-cooling workout shirt.
 On IAMMAI's Twitter page, you will find many messages posted by individuals and other organizations they have partnered with.

-The lesson - Involve others in your marketing and give them a reason to root for you.
+Involve others in your marketing and give them a reason to root for you.
 Talk to influential people in your market and give them a reason to promote your content.
 Become a part of communities and special interest groups that involve members of your target audience.
 They will be happy to promote your product if it benefits their specific needs.

 The second time around, he targeted smaller niche blogs with personalized messages asking them to share his message.
 The rest is history.

-The lesson - Start small and build up your target audience.
+Start small and build up your target audience.
 Look for small blogs in your market and offer to guest post for them.
 Once you've been featured on one of the smaller blogs, approach a slightly larger one.
 Repeat this process until you've reached your target.

 Noke is a Bluetooth padlock whose founders showed the power of building hype around your product.
 The team behind Noke already had a few successful product launches under their belt.
 They knew how to get users excited about a product.